hitchdev/hitchstory/docs/approach/bdd.md

 At the same time as correcting my mistakes I noted down [alongside the stories](../../using/alpha/metadata) why each behavior was necessary.

-I did all of this before writing a single line of code and once I he told me that I'd interpreted him correctly by reading my specs I could start writing the code.
+Once I he told me that I'd interpreted him correctly by reading my specs I could start writing the code.

 QA picked up bugs afterwards but they were all either (quickly rectified) mistakes he'd made himself in the spec or environment issues.
-Surprisingly, I had zero spec<->programmer communication issues even though the domain was very complex and I didn't understand it.
+Surprisingly, I had zero spec<->programmer communication issues even though the domain was very complex and I still didn't understand it.

 Gherkin could have been used to do this in theory, but in practice the spec is not sufficiently expressive and the stories would have ended up being unusably vague.
 Unit tests could also do this in theory I guess, but good luck getting a stakeholder to read them.